 Detransition is not bad, or inherently negative.
 If someone is detransitioning because they made a terrible mistake, that is obviously horrible, and I wish that person the best for their mental, physical, and spiritual health.
 But it seems to me that many others experience detransition as a more fluid change in their gender identity.
 Perhaps it is not common, but I do believe that gender is varied and that as people we are constantly changing.
 The idea that one transitions to the other sex today, never to traverse the bounds of gender again - is absurd.

 The reality is that some people detransition.
 And I think a lot of us are scared that we could do that one day, and that this decision is wrong for us, too.
 The easiest way to combat that insecurity is to look at it in the face, and answer the question yourself, today.
 Personally, I had to address where that insecurity came from.
 Was it indeed from a part of myself that knew the real truth about who/what I was?
 Rather than denying the existance of detransition and writing those who detransition off as anything negative - we ought to acknowledge and accept this experience.
 Our own realities are not validated or invalidated by that of someone else.
 My transition is not harmed or hindered by anyone.
-I am in control of where I take my body, and why.For me, I think what this subject boils down to is this: what did Sam Hashimi, and the anonymous writer above, tell their doctors before the surgery?
+I am in control of where I take my body, and why.For me, I think what this subject boils down to is this: what did Sam Hashimi, and Walt Heyer, and the anonymous doctor above, tell their own doctors before the surgery?
 And how could those doctors be expected to differentiate them (educated, articulate, informed) from others, for whom transition is the right choice?

 I believe surgical and hormonal transition is the right choice for some people.
 But I don't believe it is for everyone.